Skip to main content

 {"id": 2, "doc_id": "UltraRAG", "title": "UltraRAG", "contents": "xxxxx"}

-You can invoke both parsing and chunking tools within the same Pipeline to build your own customized knowledge base.
+You can call parsing tools and chunking tools in the same Pipeline to build your own personalized knowledge base.